 The FSANZ Proposal P1007 identified three categories for raw milk products based on consideration of processing conditions or the potential for growth of pathogens.
 These categories are defined in terms of the effect processing factors and intrinsic characteristics of the final product have on pathogen survival and growth.
-The subsequent Proposal P1022 considered those raw milk products for which the physico-chemical properties and/or processing factors may allow survival of pathogens that may have been present in the raw milk but do not support the growth of these pathogens.
-Additional on-farm and processing risk management controls to achieve the required food safety outcome were:
+Proposal 1022 is considering those raw milk products for which the physico-chemical properties and/or processing factors may allow survival of pathogens that may have been present in the raw milk but do not support the growth of these pathogens.